XuqianRen/AGS_Mesh/README.md

     <img src="https://github.com/XuqianRen/AGS_Mesh/blob/main/assets/pipeline_ags_mesh.png?raw=true" alt="Pipeline" width="600"/>
 </p>

+## Note:

-Note: Our implementation have been integrated into DN-Splatter, a framework developed by our group, to ensure ease of use.
+1. Our implementation has been integrated into DN-Splatter, a framework developed by our group, to ensure ease of use.
 For more details, please visit https://github.com/maturk/dn-splatter.
+2. We’re proud that our code inspired the KIRI Engine 3.14 iOS app.
+Congratulations to the team on such an amazing produc!
+Check out their demo here: [Twitter Demo](https://x.com/chrisatkiri/status/1917167184952115412?s=46&t=fXB8n7e7XgFTmb15GfimMw)

+## Updates:
+We release our per-scene results on MuSHRoom dataset in https://tuni-my.sharepoint.com/:f:/g/personal/xuqian_ren_tuni_fi/EhhOnEiSYGNNieKzChGY8k0BfSJ3Si_ov-xZY8OtKNabtg?e=XRNhnt.

 ## Installation